Skip to main content

 American soldiers and liberated prisoners at the main entrance of the Buchenwald concentration camp.

-Jews from the Lodz ghetto are loaded onto freight trains for deportation to the Chelmno extermination camp.
+Jews from the Lodz ghetto are loaded onto freight trains for deportation to the Chelmno killing center.

 Belgian officials at the gangplank of the "St.